 Our workshops have been empowering for women from very diverse backgrounds including domestic violence, multicultural and indigenous communities.

 As part of the workshop we have talked in hundreds of schools regarding making positive career choices and talked about many different pathways into which enable women to earn reasonable wages to support themselves and their families.
 These talks have been part of our unique mobile workshop.

 We have worked with multiple organisations and Government departments such as Department of Education (Federal and States), Office for Women (Federal and State) plus major trade orientated companies and peak bodies such as South Australia Power Network, NECA, WestTrac CAT, BlueScope, Schindler, Essential Energy, Sydney Trains, Master Plumbers, Master Builders, Master Painters and Master Electricians regarding policies and initiatives to employ women in trades.

-SALT has a great many number of different trades represented and we have always encouraged women and men to be involved.
+SALT represents many different trades and we have always encouraged women and men to be involved.
 We believe this is the way forward to reach our goals of men and women working together, more acceptance of diversity in the trades and gender parity.

 Currently we provide our membership with monthly meetings in Wollongong and Sydney (two meeting groups), Albury (all NSW) Canberra (ACT), Adelaide (South Australia), Perth (Western Australia) and South-East Queensland.
 Newsletters are sent out twice a year.
 We use social media extensively with Facebook, Instagram, LinkedIn and Twitter posts almost every day.
 We also provide support and contacts plus information to women seeking work in the trades, such as resume reviews and advise on applying for jobs and apprenticeships.
 Operations and leadership is run by a small amount of paid staff and a passionate number of volunteers all of whom are committed to increasing diversity in our trades and bridging the gap to a gender accepting, skilled workforce in Australia.